rug-cit-hpc/league-of-robots/infra_catalog/README.md

 #### Ansible ad-hoc commands to query machines

-Some of the info in these inventory file can also be queried using _Ansible ad-hoc commands_ as long as the machine is accessible via SSH.
+Some of the info in these inventory files can also be queried using _Ansible ad-hoc commands_ as long as the machine is accessible via SSH.
 Some examples:

 ```bash